Sears confirms chairman’s hedge fund wins bid in auction

+Eddie Lampert's hedge fund has won tentative approval for a $5.2 billion plan to buy 425 stores and the rest of its assets.

-NEW YORK (AP) — Sears is confirming reports its chairman and largest shareholder Eddie Lampert’s hedge fund has won a bid to buy roughly 400 stores and other assets for $5.2 billion.
+NEW YORK (AP) — Sears has confirmed that chairman and largest shareholder Eddie Lampert’s hedge fund has won tentative approval for a $5.2 billion plan to buy 425 stores and the rest of its assets.

 The move, announced Thursday, preserves 45,000 jobs and is subject to court approval on Feb.
-1. Creditors will have the opportunity to object before then.
+1. Unsecured creditors will have the opportunity to object before then.

-The deal will then close Feb.
+The deal is expected to then close Feb.
 8.

-The agreement follows marathon negotiations that started early Monday as Lampert was fending off demands from creditors who were pushing for liquidation.
+The agreement follows marathon negotiations in an auction that started early Monday as Lampert was fending off demands from unsecured creditors, who were pushing for liquidation.

 Most Read Business Stories